AdamTakvam/DrBash/README.md

 Q: You say Bash, but will these run under 'ksh', 'zsh', or 'fish'?

-A: Absolutely not!
-There's not even a chance.
-I can promise you that these scripts will fail miserably under any other shell.
-These scripts use "Bashisms" all over the place to push the capabilities of Bash to its absolute limits.
-You think you can go in and rewrite these to be POSIX-compliant?
-You neef a new hobby because that one is a waste of your time.
-There's simply no way that will ever happen.

-Q: But they shouldn't care what shell the user is running because the shebang line will invoke Bassh to run thge scripts!

-A: Except the parts that are intended to be sourced, like everything in 'env//'.
-Doh!
+A: Yes.
+The scripts in the .shd directories should run fine.
+They've had limited testing on zsh and they worked fine because the shebang line causes them to run under bash regardless of the shell used to invoke them.
+However, you could run into issues with sourcing the scripts in 'env/'.